Carolyn Hillyer & Nigel Shaw,

 Ancestral Traditions of the British Islands

-Nigel founded Seventh Wave Music in 1985 and over forty years has produced a profound and diverse collection of recordings.
+NIGEL founded the Seventh Wave Music label in 1985 and over forty years has produced a profound and diverse collection of recordings.
 His soul-filled instrumental works and his ability to infuse his music with a powerful yearning for wild nature have come to define a unique approach to sacred sound.
 His ambient albums honour the raw ancient moorland landscape, the sweet beauty of night and the intricacy of the mourning journey.
 He has also created and directed musically dynamic projects such as Bones (celebration of ancient people and lament for remembered land), Ancestors (composed around indigenous songs gathered during his travels to the Siberian Arctic) and Exile (honouring the human experience of loss of home).
 He is co-founder and performer with Bamboo Cedar Oak, a brotherhood of master flute players that reaches from the USA to Japan.
 For thirty years his work has embraced the wilder strands of electronic shamanic dance music with the vintage festival band Global and the new Global Collective.